OUR COMPLIANCE PROCESSES

 5. Supplier Qualification Process and Contracts

+All stakeholders, including suppliers, share a responsibility to minimize human rights risks and other compliance risks in the value chain.
+By collaborating closely with our business partners, we can ensure traceability and transparency in our supplier qualification processes.
 We have a supplier registration and due diligence program, Supplier Lifecycle Management (SLM).
 All suppliers must register and complete due diligence around ethical standards as described in our Supplier Code of Conduct, including fair employment practices, responsible sourcing, anti-corruption, data privacy and EHSS matters such as providing a safe work environment, pollution prevention, waste minimization and recycling, and safe and secure transportation of materials.
-All suppliers must answer a due diligence questionnaire to register in SLM, and those deemed to be in a high-risk category also may be subject to on-site audits.
+All suppliers must answer a due diligence questionnaire to register in SLM, and those deemed to be in a high-risk category also may be subject to on-site audits or be assigned additional training.
 In addition, our standard forms of contract contain multiple provisions designed to ensure our suppliers meet our integrity standards and EHSS expectations.
+All suppliers are required to adhere to the principles contained in our Supplier Code of Conduct.

 For our additional supply chain disclosures please see: